danielanthonycollins/in-home/README.md

 I decided to import and use the Outfit font using Google Fonts for the store, with Helvetica and sans-serif acting as the back up fonts should the Outfit import fail.

-I wanted to choose a font which wasn't mainstream and unique, but also smart and representative of the profesional yet fun nature of the store.
+I wanted to choose a font which wasn't mainstream and unique, but also smart and representative of the professional yet fun nature of the store.
 It worked well with lowercase and uppercase letters, special characters and numbers when tested on the Google platform prior to importing.

 ## **Features**